-- KIC Scanner, converts text into searchable pdfs, jpgs or mp3 files.
+- 2 KIC Scanners, converts text into searchable pdfs, jpgs or mp3 files.

 - AT4E Computer with large print keyboard, JAWS and MAGic

 - Sorenson Video Phone.
 Video Relay Service for deaf and hard of hearing patrons.
-Check out the remote from the third floor desk.
+Check out the remote from the LibTech Desk near the Reflecting Pond entrance.

 The Rosen Library offers an accessible service counter located just inside the front doors and one computer workstation with Jaws and MAGic software, a large-print MAGic keyboard, and a large display (24 inch) monitor.
 Please contact us directly for additional assistance.

 The Curriculum Materials Center staff strive to serve the needs of every patron.
 Please let us know if you need additional assistance.
 Curriculum Materials Center copiers and printers are configured to be ADA compliant and accessible to patrons with physical disabilities.

 There is an accessible computer (large display monitor and MAGic keyboard) that includes Jaws, MAGic, MAGic Eye, and Read & Write software.